MrLewk/HEADLNE/README.md

 ---

+## The main codebase for HEADLNE// is `private`.
+This repository exists so contributions can be made to the localisation (i18n) of the app using the base GB English JSON template in the `/i18n` dir.
+You can also use the Discussions tab and submit Issues/Suggestions here as well.

+---

 ## 🌍 What is HEADLNE//?

 HEADLNE// is a sleek news aggregator designed to give you the world at a glance.